Exams – UW Graduate School Skip to content

 • For S/NS courses, an S grade indicates that the student has met course expectations at a level such that the course may be applied towards graduate degree requirements.
 A graduate program may restrict S courses from counting towards program requirements.

-• Graduate degree requirements normally consist primarily of graduate-level coursework at the 500 level.
-Courses at the 300 level and 400 level may be part of a student’s course of study and applied toward graduate degree requirements when acceptable to the student’s graduate program and the Graduate School.
-Coursework at the 300 level may not be applied towards the minimum 18 graded credits and may not be applied towards more than one-third of total degree requirements, except as previously approved by the Graduate School.
+• Coursework at the 300 level may not be applied towards the minimum 18 graded credits and may not be applied towards more than one-third of total degree requirements, except as previously approved by the Graduate School.

 • A student must be registered for credit the quarter in which any required exam or presentation occurs.
 A student must maintain registration as a full-time or part-time graduate student for the quarter the degree or certificate is conferred.

 • A minimum cumulative grade point average (GPA) of 3.00 is required to earn a graduate degree, and a minimum of 2.7 is required in each course that is counted toward graduate degree requirements.
-Courses at the 300 level are not included in the calculation of grade-point average (GPA).
+The GPA for graduate students is calculated entirely on the basis of numeric grades in 400- and 500-level courses, see Scholastic Regulations 110.

 • With the approval of a student’s graduate program and the Graduate School, up to 6 credits of 400-level or 500-level coursework, taken as a senior while an undergraduate at the University of Washington, may be applied towards graduate degree requirements.